About Me

 One minor debate going on is who exactly assigned the opinion.
 Roberts concurred in result, but not in the overruling Roe/Casey.
 Some, but not the joint dissent, handwaves the difference.
 The majority is not just a minor change from Roberts' position.
 It is shades of Justice Brennan not assigning a death penalty case because he strongly disagreed with the plurality only finding the specific law a problem.

-And, why in the heck would he assign it to Alito of all people?
-If you are going to overturn Roe without being a total ass about it, which when dealing with something like this is sensible, Kavanaugh or Barrett makes some sense.
+And, why would he assign it to Alito of all people?
+If you are going to overturn Roe without being a total ass about it, when dealing with something like this is sensible, Kavanaugh or Barrett makes some sense.
 Barrett knows how to sound reasonable and professional.
-Kavanaugh seems more forced about it in my view.
-Gorsuch always lays it on a bit too thick and his originalism sentiments makes him too Thomas-y.
+Kavanaugh seems more forced about it.
+Gorsuch always lays it on a bit too thick and his originalist sentiments make him too Thomas-y.

-Barrett (unlike in the gun case, where she tossed in a brief professor type concurrence) decided to sit this one out.
+Barrett (unlike in the gun case, where she tossed in a brief professor-type concurrence) decided to sit this one out.
 Kavanaugh, who Collins is full of shit to be so "shocked" about, did write a concurrence.
 He was in "I'm so reasonable, let me explain" mode.
 I will let you off the hook and not post a picture of him.
 But, if it wasn't clear, I find this whole thing fucking bullshit.
-A basic part of the this whole thing is HOW DARE THEY.
+A basic part of this is HOW DARE THEY.
 But, 2016 (and January 2021) has a lot of ugly consequences.

-If Roberts, like he did in the gun case, went along with the majority, he very well might have signed on to this Kavanaugh concurrence as well.
+If Roberts, like he did in the gun case, went along with the majority, he might have signed on to this Kavanaugh concurrence.
 Now that the opinion is here, it is somewhat academic to imagine if there is any anti-abortion law that Roberts would not agree with but Kavanaugh would.
 Perhaps, something of the sort of SB8, that screws up normal judicial rules.

 I write separately to explain my additional views about why Roe was wrongly decided, why Roe should be overruled at this time, and the future implications of today’s decision.

 This is again typical O'Connor/Kennedy sort of thing to try to frame a majority opinion and explain why a "centrist" type is going along.
-Such people are just ideologues, mind you, they are just looking at this in a reasonable sort of way.
+Such people are not just ideologues, mind you, they are just looking at this reasonably.
 It is clearly his view of himself at this point.

 The issue before this Court, however, is not the policy or morality of abortion.
 The issue before this Court is what the Constitution says about abortion.
 The Constitution does not take sides on the issue of abortion.
 The text of the Constitution does not refer to or encompass abortion.